rtayne/TO-SQLHTTP/README.md

 #######################################################

-SQLTables.ahk - A script to list the names of the SQL tables in a to.db
+SQLTables.ahk - A script to display the names of the SQL tables in a to.db

 * Edit the SQLTables.ahk file and change the DBLoc to the location of your to.db database file: